Anthropology Magazine

 A pair of twins, two men, hold their heads close to one another, wearing winter hats.

-In this unit (to accompany the SAPIENS podcast S6E6), students go beyond Freeman and Mead’s controversy to explore the repercussions of nature versus nurture in American scholarly debates from the 1980s to the 2000s.
-Students will research how these debates trickled into mass media reporting and affected American society.
+In this unit (to accompany SAPIENS podcast S6E6), students go beyond the Mead–Freeman controversy to explore the repercussions of nature versus nurture in U.S. scholarly debates from the 1980s to the 2000s.
+Students will research how these debates trickled into mass media reporting and affected U.S. society.

 Learning Objectives

-• Assess how the nature vs. nurture debate shaped American society in the 1980s and 1990s.
+• Assess how the nature versus nurture debate shaped U.S. society in the 1980s and 1990s.

-• Relate how Freeman and Mead’s ideas shaped American views.
+• Relate how Derek Freeman’s and Margaret Mead’s ideas shaped U.S. views.

 Keywords